sureshmuruga/shakes/README.md

 6. Memory taken to process

 # output are 3 files
-1.out.txt - translated "t8.shakespeare" file
+1.	out.txt - translated "t8.shakespeare" file
-2.ouput.txt - it contains No.of occurrece in each word in "find_words" file and total time taken of the program and Memory of the program.
+2.	ouput.txt - it contains No.of occurrece in each word in "find_words" file and total time taken of the program and Memory of the program.
-3.occurrence.cve- it have three column English,French,Occurrence(word no.of times occur in passage)
+3.	occurrence.cve- it have three column English,French,Occurrence(word no.of times occur in passage)